 RusAg’s representative offices operate in China, Belarus, Kazakhstan, and Armenia.
 The Bank leverages its presence in the Eurasian Economic Union and South-East Asia to reach out to new clients, increase the efficiency of liaising with interbank counterparts, improve the access of the existing client pool to consumer markets and the Bank’s brand awareness in the countries of presence.

 RusAg is an active member of Russian-Chinese Business Council, US-Russia Business Council, the Canada Eurasia Russia Business Association (CERBA) and of the International Confederation of Agricultural Credit (CICA) which underpins the Bank’s potential to strengthen its positions in the Russian Federation and abroad, and to attract clients who carry out major projects in agribusiness and related industries.

-In 2012, 2016 and 2018 the Bank won a prestigious STP Award presented by VTB Bank (Deutschland) AG in recognition of operational excellence in Euro payments processing.
+In 2012, 2016 and 2018 the Bank won a prestigious STP Award in recognition of operational excellence in Euro payments processing.

 Despite the ongoing restrictions and limited access to the international capital market, the Bank keeps contact with its investors.
 Maintaining communication with the international business community is an important element for the Bank’s performance on global capital markets both now and in the future.

 According to key parameters outlined in the National Projects (National Priority Projects developed according to the Presidential Order No 204 dated 7 May 2018 “On the National Goals and Strategic Tasks of Development of the Russian Federation for the period up to 2024”), Russia should boost exports of agricultural produce twofold to USD 45 billion by 2024.